There are lots of good reasons to go for a new website design. Here are some of the not so good ones:

 Our sales funnel shows the website isn’t delivering value to users - people are calling us but they’re the wrong ones!

-The website doesn’t amplify your brand values - if you’ve codified your brand then it’s an easy matter to assess your site
+The web design doesn’t amplify your brand values - if you’ve codified your brand then it’s an easy matter to assess your site

 Make sure you have analytics running on your website now.
 You’ll want a few months' evidence for comparables after a new site is launched.